-- Installation of a minimum of eight additional ground water monitoring wells.
+- Installing a minimum of eight additional ground water monitoring wells.

-- Development and implementation of an operation and maintenance plan for the remedy, once constructed.
+- Developing and implementing an operation and maintenance plan after the construction of the remedy.

 Following the completion of cleanup activities, EPA deleted the site from the NPL in 2010.

-EPA has conducted a range of community involvement activities at the Powersville Landfill site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public meetings, public notices, and interviews with local stakeholders.
+EPA conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public meetings, public notices, and interviews with local stakeholders.
 EPA also provided regular updates to the County Administrator during the NPL deletion process.